Alauddin Khalji's conquest of Gujarat

-In 1299, the Delhi Sultanate ruler Alauddin Khalji sent an army to ransack the Gujarat region of India, which was ruled by the Vaghela king Karna.
+Alauddin Khalji's conquest of Gujarat, also known as the Muslim conquest of Gujarat, began in 1299 when the Delhi Sultanate ruler Alauddin Khalji sent an army to ransack the Gujarat region of India, which was ruled by the Vaghela king Karna.
 The Delhi forces plundered several major cities of Gujarat, including Anahilavada (Patan), Khambhat, Surat and Somnath.
 Karna was able to regain control of at least a part of his kingdom in the later years.
 However, in 1304, a second invasion by Alauddin's forces permanently ended the Vaghela dynasty, and resulted in the annexation of Gujarat to the Delhi Sultanate.

 Background

 After becoming the Sultan of Delhi in 1296, Alauddin Khalji spent a few years consolidating his power.
 Once he had strengthened his control over the Indo-Gangetic plains, he decided to invade Gujarat.
 According to the Persian historian Wassaf (fl.
 1299-1323), Alauddin invaded Gujarat because "the vein of the zeal of religion beat high for the subjection of infidelity and destruction of idols."

 Gujarat was one of the wealthiest regions of India, because of its fertile soil and the Indian Ocean trade.
 Moreover, a large number of Muslim traders lived in the port cities of Gujarat.
 Alauddin's conquest of Gujarat would make it convenient for the Muslim merchants of north India to participate in international trade.

 At that time, Gujarat was ruled by the Vaghela king Karnadeva (called Rai Karan by the Muslim chroniclers).
 According to the 14th century Jain chronicler Merutunga's Vichara-shreni, Karna's Nagara minister Madhava brought the invaders to Gujarat.
 The 15th century text Kanhadade Prabandha also states that the Vaghela king had humiliated Madhava, killed his brother Keshava, and abducted his wife.
 Seeking revenge, Madhava went to Delhi and urged Alauddin to help him wage a war against the Vaghela king.
 This account is also supported by the 17th-century chronicler Munhot Nainsi.
-This account seems to be based on historical truth, and may explain why Alauddin could invade Gujarat without subjugating the kingdoms which acted as a buffer between Delhi and Gujarat.
+This account seems to be based on historical truth, and may explain why Alauddin could invade Gujarat without subjugating the kingdoms which acted as a buffer zone between Delhi and Gujarat.